 Queueing theory is a body of mathematics which predicts how work flowing through an organization will behave.
 Queueing theory is used to design phone systems, Internet networking, traffic control systems, and other types of systems which manage work in packets.
 Over the last 100 years, we’ve learned a lot about queueing theory and we know that it works.

 The principles of queueing theory can be used to reliably improve or optimize the flow of work through an organization.
 It’s not guessing, because it’s based on science.
-These principles and tools are used in various “agile” frameworks as well as other fields such as manufacturing:
+The principles of queueing theory give us the tools which are used in various “agile” frameworks as well as in other fields such as manufacturing:

 - Batch size